Cold Email for Real Estate Agents: Templates That Convert

 - Start sending to past clients (people who know you)

-- Send market updates, neighborhood reports
+- Send market updates and neighborhood reports

 - Forward property listings to interested buyers